Whiplash injury in the Ehlers-Danlos Syndrome patient

 - A patient that is suffering from whiplash-associated disorders may have suffered significant cervical spine ligament injury.

 - The cervical spine ligaments are like rubber bands that wrap around the cervical vertebrae and hold the cervical spine in its proper place and in its proper alignment.
 If these ligaments “rubber bands,” have been stretched out or damaged or loosened, the cervical vertebrae are going to slide in and out of place and compress on nerves and blood vessels that can contribute to all the symptoms they face.

 - Damaged ligaments can be the cause of muscle spasms and the patient’s failure to adequately respond to physical therapy.

 - At 4:05 of the video, an example of a digital motion x-ray DMX evaluation is shown.
 The DMX is an x-ray movie that can illustrate how the vertebrae are moving and where they are moving and sliding too much.
 This allows us to pinpoint treatment.

 “Whiplash causes you more pain than imaging studies can verify – doctors can become skeptical of your pain.”

-One thing that hEDS patients with whiplash associated disorders share with patients with whiplash associated disorders and no diagnosis of hEDS is that some doctors don’t believe them.
+One thing that hEDS patients with whiplash-associated disorders share with patients with whiplash-associated disorders and no diagnosis of hEDS is that some doctors don’t believe them.
 We discussed this above.
-However, the problem of “it’s all in your head” becomes much more a problem when the “MRI and X-rays show nothing.”
+However, the problem of “it’s all in your head” becomes much more of a problem when the “MRI and X-rays show nothing.”
 This, however, does not mean that there is nothing there.
 That is not solely our opinion.